Messier 1 - The Crab Nebula

 Camera: ZWO ASI183MC Pro

-Mount: Explore Scientific EX02GT w/ PMC-8
+Mount: Explore Scientific EX02GT with PMC-8

-Processed with GraXpert, Topaz Denoise, Siril, Registax 6
+Processed with Siril, GraXpert, Registax 6